roblav96/ios-runtime-docs/native-libs/CocoaPods.md

 ![iCarousel](CocoaPods-iCarousel.png)

 ### CocoaPods use_frameworks or Module Maps
-The NativeScript framework for iOS generate metadata from Objective-C headers.
+The NativeScript framework for iOS generates metadata from Objective-C headers.
 The APIs are exposed in JavaScript using an algorithm similar to how Swift exposes Objective-C. In the process, we need the relatively new clang modules declarations for Objective-C. They are declared using module map files.

 You can find more information about module maps [here](http://clang.llvm.org/docs/Modules.html#umbrella-directory-declaration).